-To report sexual assault or sexual harassment, contact the Manager: Anti-Harassment & Discrimination, Dr Zethu Mkhize.

-email: z.mkhize@ru.ac.za or make an appointment on 046 603 7515/8187
+To report sexual assault or sexual harassment, contact the Manager: Anti-Harassment & Discrimination, Ms M Buso. email: m.buso@ru.ac.za or make an appointment on 046 603 8187/7468

 Once a complainant decides to pursue the matter in terms of discipline at the university, students should be advised that the matter will be handed over to the university prosecutors who will then consult with the complainant and advise on taking the matter further.